Department of Agriculture (Philippines)

-The Department of Agriculture (abbreviated as DA; Kagawaran ng Agrikultura) is the executive department of the Philippine government responsible for the promotion of agricultural and fisheries development and growth.
+The Department of Agriculture (DA; Kagawaran ng Agrikultura) is the executive department of the Philippine government responsible for the promotion of agricultural and fisheries development and growth.
 It has its headquarters at Elliptical Road corner Visayas Avenue, Diliman, Quezon City.

 The department is currently led by the secretary of agriculture, nominated by the president of the Philippines and confirmed by the Commission on Appointments.
 The secretary is a member of the Cabinet.
-The current secretary is Bongbong Marcos, who assumed office on June 30, 2022 in concurrent capacity as President.
+The current secretary is Francisco Tiu Laurel Jr., who assumed office on November 3, 2023.

 History

 The Department of Agriculture had its spiritual beginnings when President Emilio Aguinaldo of the Revolutionary Government of the Philippines established the Department of Agriculture and Manufacturing on June 23, 1898.
 Jose Alejandrino was appointed the first secretary.

 American colonial government

 In 1901, under the American colonial government, priority was given to the development of other agricultural products, such as rice and other basic commodities, as well as fishing, forestry, and mining.
 This new focus necessitated the establishment of the Insular Bureau of Agriculture.
 This bureau was put under the Department of the Interior through Act No. 271 of the Philippine Legislature, and was later put under the supervision of the Department of Public Instruction in 1910.

 The first Filipino to head the Bureau of Agriculture was Adriano Hernández, himself a practicing farmer.

 The Bureau of Agriculture grew rapidly until it was abolished by the enactment of Act No. 2666, otherwise known as An Act to Re-organize the Executive Department of the Government of the Philippine Islands, on November 18, 1916, and was implemented on January 1, 1917.
 This act provided for the establishment of the Department of Agriculture and Natural Resources (DANR), which would take over direct executive control, direction, and supervision of the Bureaus of Agriculture, Forestry, Lands, Science, and Weather, as well as all matters concerning hunting, fisheries, sponges and other sea products, and such others as may be assigned to it by law.

 By virtue of another reorganization (as per Act No. 4007) in 1932, the DANR became the Department of Agriculture and Commerce.
 The Bureau of Commerce, which used to be under the Department of Commerce and Communication, was placed under the reorganized department.

 In 1942, while the Commonwealth government was in exile, the department was re-organized again, becoming the Department of Finance, Agriculture and Commerce.
 Upon the resumption of the commonwealth in February 1945, it became the Department of Justice, Agriculture and Commerce, and then back to being the Department of Agriculture and Commerce in December the same year.